ifcquery/IfcSplitAndMerge/README.md

 ![Screenshot 2025-06-30 123232](https://github.com/user-attachments/assets/34a9a284-23e4-4ca3-8655-f94291c215d5)

 Free to use.
-Download under "Releases"
+Download under Releases on the right